A neural network-based approach to hybrid systems identification for control: The OCP in is a data-based MPCC

 \subsection{Mathematical derivation}

-Suppose that we have trained $\mc N_\theta$ in \eqref{eq:neural_network} to obtain the structure of the OptNet layer as in \eqref{eq:optnet_PWA} with $Q\in\bbS^s_{\succ 0}$ and imposing $c=0$.
-The following \gls{KKT} conditions are then necessary and sufficient to characterize the optimal solution $z^\star$:
+Suppose that we have trained $\mc N_\theta$ in \eqref{eq:neural_network} to obtain the structure of the OptNet layer as in \eqref{eq:optnet_PWA} with $Q\in\bbS^s_{\succ 0}$, and with $c=0$.
+The following \gls{KKT} system is then necessary and sufficient to characterize the optimal solution $z^\star$:

-where $\lambda \in \R^l_{\ge0}$ represents the vector of Lagrange multipliers associated for the linear constraints.
+where $\lambda \in \R^l_{\ge0}$ represents the vector of Lagrange multipliers associated to the linear constraints.
 By recalling that $y = \col(x,u)$, from the \gls{KKT} system above we obtain a so-called \gls{LC} model of the system dynamics \cite{heemels2003complementarity} associated with the \gls{NN} $\mc N_\theta$, with architecture as in Fig.~\ref{fig:NN_architecture}:

-Note that all of the terms in \eqref{eq:LC_model} except $(x,u)$ and $\lambda$ are determined according to some offline training process characterizing the \gls{NN} $\mc N_\theta$ in \eqref{eq:neural_network}.
+Note that all of the terms in \eqref{eq:LC_model} except $(x,u)$ and $\lambda$ are determined through a training procedure for $\mc N_\theta$ in \eqref{eq:neural_network}.
 Hence the terminology ``data-based representation''.

 Substituting our \gls{LC} model from \eqref{eq:LC_model} into \eqref{eq:OCP} yields: